-Gaming Platform Deck Planet Sees 3X Performance Improvements at Half the Cost, with DirectusBy John Daniels on September 12, 2022
+Gaming Platform Deck Planet Sees 3X Performance Improvements at Half the Cost, with DirectusBy John Booth on September 12, 2022

 Play the Dragon Ball Super Card game?
 Then you should check out DeckPlanet, a high-performance one-stop platform built from the ground up to support players, local shops, and anyone interested in this popular game.
 The platform provides gamers with a user-friendly deck building tool, along with information, tips, and tricks to help them optimize gameplay.

 Funded primarily by user donations, DeckPlanet was the brainstorm of Tristan Jacobs, an enthusiastic developer and player of Dragon Ball Super based in Amsterdam.
 Tristan designed the platform during the global pandemic lockdowns so that he and his friends would have a better solution for deckbuilding than the slow, “bare bones” websites that were available at the time.
 However, DeckPlanet’s popularity grew organically once word got out, effectively putting the other websites out of business.